HieuLeXuan/HieuLeXuan/README.md

 ### Hey <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"> there, I'm Hieu

-I'm a passionate self-taught Full Stack web developer and a freelance software engineer from VietNam.
+I'm a passionate self-taught Front End web developer from VietNam.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.